Bilal98815/jobs_scraper/README.md

 # Job Scraper

-This scraper monitors job postings from multiple companies (Tkxel, VentureDive, and CodeFulcrum) and sends new job notifications to a Discord channel.
+This scraper monitors job postings from multiple companies (Tkxel, VentureDive, 10Pearls, Netsol, Xref, Cogent Labs and CodeFulcrum) and sends new job notifications to a Discord channel.
 It keeps track of previously seen jobs to avoid duplicate notifications.

 ## Features
 - Scrapes job listings from multiple companies